guillaumerangheard/easing.bi/README.md

 #### easing.curve.toJSON (byref asArray as boolean => false) [0.5+]

-Returns the curve's keypoints either as a JSON object or a JSON array (if `asBoolean` is set to `true`).
+Returns the curve's keypoints either as a JSON object or a JSON array (if `asArray` is set to `true`).

 ```freebasic
 #include "easing/easing.bi"